This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

-Racing in this way may be counterproductive even from actors’ self-interest.
-Additionally, perceptions or misperceptions of a race could exacerbate rivalrous development, as the nuclear arms race did during the Cold War, potentially even leading to conflict.
+Racing in this way may be counterproductive even for the actors’ own interests.
+Additionally, perceptions or misperceptions of a race could exacerbate rivalrous development, as the nuclear arms race did during the cold war, potentially even leading to conflict.
 In such a scenario, a lack of coordination risks a worst-case outcome for all actors, while a coordinated response in which parties credibly pre-commit to the broad sharing of benefits could allow a good outcome for all.

 Solving a coordination problem of this nature would require coordination between a number of key players.
 It is difficult to know which actors might be involved in the development of advanced AI systems, but plausible candidates include leading AI development labs and states.

-Definitions: artificial general intelligence and other types of advanced AI systems
+Definitions: artificial general intelligence and other types of advanced AI system

 Both AGI and narrow AI lie on a spectrum, and we use the term advanced AI system as a vaguer, broader term that includes both AGI and future narrow AI systems that are less capable than AGI but still substantially more capable than AI systems in existence today.

-At the moment most cutting-edge AI R&D is done by private, non-state actors.
-Leading AI labs that are working towards developing AGI include DeepMind and OpenAI.
+At the moment, most cutting-edge AI R&D is done by private, non-state actors.
+Leading AI labs that are working towards developing AGI include Google DeepMind, Anthropic, and OpenAI, among others.

 Governments often have a mandate to address pressing social problems and thus invest less in long-term, more speculative problems.
-With AI, the combination of uncertainty and the potentially rapid rate of technological advancement mean that long-term effects might be decision-relevant soon.
-However we have not seen evidence of much engagement on more speculative, long-term risks by governments.
-We discuss the relative lack of engagement by the US Government on advanced AI systems more in a section below.
+With AI, the combination of uncertainty and the potentially rapid rate of technological advancement means that long-term effects might be decision-relevant soon.

 There are a number of ways to improve coordination between the actors that may be involved in this challenge.
-Given China’s ambitions to lead the world in AI by 2030, we think another promising option is becoming a “China specialist” with a focus on AI.
-We cover this path elsewhere.
+We have written separately about why US-China relations may be particularly important to focus on to reduce risks from advanced AI.

-In this article, we address what we think is one of the most important and neglected paths: helping develop policies relevant to the development and societal implementation of advanced AI systems, with a focus on the US government.
+In this article, we address what we think is one of the most important paths: helping create policies relevant to the development and societal implementation of advanced AI systems, with a focus on the US government.

 This work could involve researching strategies that could help increase the chances of good outcomes, or helping to formulate or implement government policy around existing promising strategies, or some combination of the two.